ASAP (food delivery)

-ASAP Inc., stylized Asap, is an American online and mobile prepared food ordering and delivery and Grocery delivery company.
-It originated in Lake Charles, Louisiana, where it was founded as Waitr, Inc. by Chris Meaux with support from McNeese State University.
-The company is now headquartered in Lafayette, Louisiana.
+ASAP Inc., stylized Asap, was an American online and mobile prepared food ordering and delivery and grocery delivery company.
+It originated in Lake Charles, Louisiana, where it was founded in 2013 as Waitr, Inc. by Chris Meaux with support from McNeese State University.
+The company was headquartered in Lafayette, Louisiana.

 History

-Waitr, Inc. was founded at McNeese State University as a project lead by Chris Meaux.
-It quickly spread throughout Louisiana and across the southern United States.
-In 2015, Waitr hired Griff’s Hamburger Executive Cory Griffin as Chief Operating Officer.
+Waitr traces its roots to Startup Weekend Gainesville in October 2013 at the University of Florida.